antoine-de/mimirsbrunn/documentation/components.md

 The default and easiest way to import data is to use the [docker_mimir](https://github.com/QwantResearch/docker_mimir) tool.
 However the following import tools are still possible.

 **First** you have to import admins objects.
-You can load they from Cosmogony or from OSM.
+You can load them from Cosmogony or from OSM.
 Cosmogony give better results.
 Use `cosmogony2mimir` or `osm2mimir --import-admin`.

 #### cosmogony2mimir